paylike/sdk/README.md

 - format the expiry date when typing
 - dispatch the required requests upon submit
 - run the callback on success

+All input fields inside the same `form` block with a `name` attribute (even `type="hidden"`) will be added to the custom object (indexed by the name) and be viewable in your dashboard.